beezwax/WP-Publish-to-Apple-News/readme.txt

 1.

 == Changelog ==

+= 1.1.8 =
+* Fixed a bug with the Apple News meta box not saving values when "Automatically publish to Apple News" was set to "Yes".

 = 1.1.7 =
 * Fixed a bug with posts created via cron skipping post status validation (thanks, agk4444 and smerriman!).